toxato/captions/README.md

 # The Notebooks
 There are three notebooks:
-* `1.
-O'Reilly Training.ipynb` - Contains code to train a TensorFlow caption generator from a VGG16 word embedding as described in our article. *Note:* you must run this notebook's `train` method before running any of the other notebooks in order to generate a mapping between integers and our vocabulary's words that will be reused in the other notebooks.
+* `Training.ipynb` - Contains code to train a TensorFlow caption generator from a VGG16 word embedding as described in our article. *Note:* you must run this notebook's `train` method before running any of the other notebooks in order to generate a mapping between integers and our vocabulary's words that will be reused in the other notebooks.
-* `2.
-O'Reilly Generate.ipynb` - Contains the same code as `1.
+* `Generate.ipynb` - Contains the same code as `1.
 O'Reilly Training.ipynb` except it introduces functionality to generate captions from an image embedding (as opposed to just being able to train on captions).
 Functions as a sanity check for the quality of captions we are generating.
-* `3.
-O'Reilly Generate from image.ipynb` - Builds on the previous notebook, except instead of feeding an image embedding to our caption generation model, it first feeds an image to the VGG-16 Convolutional Neural Network to generate an image feature embedding.
+* `Generate from image.ipynb` - Builds on the previous notebook, except instead of feeding an image embedding to our caption generation model, it first feeds an image to the VGG-16 Convolutional Neural Network to generate an image feature embedding.
 This gives us an end-to-end pipeline for going from an image to a caption.
  * In order to run the test notebook edit the image path in the ipynb (more details in the `.ipynb` itself).

 # Additional Downloads: